zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_comms.rst

 ########################
-RSS communication design
+RSE communication design
 ########################

-The RSS communication protocol is designed to be a lightweight serialization of the psa_call() API through a combination of in-band MHU (Message Handling Unit) transport and parameter-passing through shared memory.
+The RSE communication protocol is designed to be a lightweight serialization of the psa_call() API through a combination of in-band MHU (Message Handling Unit) transport and parameter-passing through shared memory.